Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 Component level overview of ipnsort and how and why it differs from the current `slice::sort_unstable`:

 - **Small input insertion sort**: Dedicated sort for N <= 20.
 Profiling shows that 95+% of inputs are of len <= 20.
-In such scenarios i-cache misses are often the most important factor.
+In such scenarios, i-cache misses are often the most important factor.
 A dedicated and inlined insertion sort shows best overall performance across patterns and CPU prediction state.
 - **Already sorted detection**: Single pass scan with early exit for fully ascending and descending inputs.
 Maintains the ~N comparisons property for such inputs, without the performance worst case for append + sort scenarios.
 - **Quicksort**: Top level loop and algorithm.
 Shorter side recursion is reverted back to left side recursion.
 - **Pivot selection**: Recursive median approximating sqrt(N) sampling taken from [glidesort](https://github.com/orlp/glidesort) by Orson Peters.